 - Review Posts [ Example – Grammarly Review – Should You Buy? ]

 - FAQs [ Example – 50+ Blogging Questions & FAQs ]

 Write 3 posts for each content type and track the performance.
 You can use tools like Google Analytics, Mouseflow, Hotjar, Sumostats.

 Everything comes down to traffic in blogging.
 If you’re receiving traffic, you will make money.
-So, your next step is to figure the best ways to get more traffic every day.
+So, your next step is to figure the best ways to get more traffic for your blog every day.
 I repeat; BEST WAYS.

 There are over 25 ways to promote your blog and brand.
 You’d even find posts that suggest 100 ways.

 It may take years to start getting 5 digits traffic using free methods and invest all our time or we speed up using a few smarter ways, invest some money and achieve that number sooner.